TCMAI-BJTU/LingdanLLM/data/README.md

 # Data sources

-All data can be obtained from https://pan.baidu.com/s/17QmE8mu8WUi3a_moy2JKIQ.
+All data can be obtained from https://pan.baidu.com/s/1L695iD7KBM5yRI1xVRfFCQ.

-Code: p1bk
+Code: byik